 After a very cold night in the hut, we woke at 1:30 am to begin the climb.
 A headtorch and all layers of warmth were necessary.
 Almost the entirety of the trek up was done in the dark as we battled the incline of a 1,000m climb, the muddy terrain, and the altitude.

-Things were going smoothly until about 4,200m when the altitude starting to catch me and I became light-headed.
-At this point it was a struggle for me.
+Things were going smoothly until about 4,200m when the altitude started to catch me and I became light-headed.
+At this point, it was a struggle for me.
 The path takes you past the second lake and then up through the rocky summit region beyond 4,200m.

 I didn’t take any photos in the dark but took one on the way back down from a section closer to the second lake.
 The terrain is much rockier and quite slow going.
-The total distance from base camp to summit was 6-kilometers with 1200m of incline.
+The total distance from base camp to the summit was 6 kilometers with 1200m of incline.